ChristopherMWood/pixel-pusher/README.md

 The project uses Phalcon PHP and WebSockets to try to make the most efficient data transfer possible to achieve a smooth effect across all devices.

-***Note:*** Due to the cost of keeping a server running, this project is currently not hosted on any server.
-The dedicated url is www.pixelpush.us, but it is not active at the moment.
+***Note:*** Due to the cost of keeping a server running, this project is currently not hosted live anywhere.
+The dedicated url is www.pixelpush.us, but it is not active at the moment, but will be used for any future continuation of the project.